iamahmedshahh/veruswebextension/README.md

 ### Next Milestone
 - 🔄 MetaMask-style transaction signing UI.
-- 🔄 Get balances on dApps and perform sends/converts signing etc.
+- 🔄 Added NFT Suppport.
-- 🔄 Transaction history.
+- 🔄 More Features such as swaps.
 - 🔄 Support for main net with enhanced testing.
 - 🔄 Multi wallet feature.